LudvigOlsen/cvms/README.md

 #> #   `Positive Class` <chr>, Family <chr>, Dependent <chr>
 ```

-### Naive Bayes
+### Naïve Bayes

-Let’s try with a Naive Bayes classifier as well.
+Let’s try with a naïve Bayes classifier as well.
 First, we will define
 the model function:

 ``` r